gissleh/sarfya/README.md

 go run ./cmd/sarfya-dev-server/
 ```

-You can then load the less feature-rich static frontend at http://localhost:8080
+You can then load the read-only frontend at http://localhost:8080

-If you intend to check out the editor, you need the svelte frontend.
+If you intend to use the editor, you need the svelte frontend for now.
 Run these commands to get started with it.
 I have not tested with Node.JS < v18
+Follow the instructions on the screen to open the page.

 ```bash
 cd frontend/